viper25/blog-old/_posts/2020-03-01-create-custom-Linux ISO.md

 ### Create a Bootstrap script

-First, create a bootstrap script named say `vjk-boot.sh` in `/usr/local/bin` with 755 permission).
+First, create a bootstrap script named say `my-boot.sh` in `/usr/local/bin` with 755 permission).
 This is to be run manually (or on startup of the ISO) to do the following:
 	* joins my home Wi-Fi (using `nmcli`)
-	* Calls a hosted script that does a bunch of other stuff (listed later below).
-This is where I keep customized scripts that I can change any time.
+	* Calls a hosted script that does a bunch of other stuff (e.g. connecting to a VPN, mounting folders etc.).

 An example of this bootstrap script would be:

 ```bash
 #!/bin/bash